crdant/harden-pipelined-pcf/README.md

 1. Test further
 1. Add BOSH disk encryption (likely as another task)

-# Warning
+# Warnings

-*I quickly extracted this from my [bootstrap](https://github.com/crdant/bootstrap) repository and applied minimal testing.
+1. *I quickly extracted this from my [bootstrap](https://github.com/crdant/bootstrap) repository and applied minimal testing.
 This may bork your PCF environment.*